-- To demonstrate the pivotal role of the environmental and biological sciences in understanding and addressing environmental, ecological, medical, agricultural, and policy-related issues; - 2.
-To promote the professional development of students for entry and advancement in the private and public sectors as scientists, educators, administrators, or managers; - 3.
-To provide students with the necessary skills for performing research, reviewing and evaluating regulatory guidelines, and writing professional documents; - 4.
-To foster an understanding and appreciation of the role of values and ethics in research, management, and institutional performance; - To strengthen the academic foundations of students seeking entry into professional schools and into doctoral programs at graduate schools; and - 6.
+- To demonstrate the pivotal role of the environmental and biological sciences in understanding and addressing environmental, ecological, medical, agricultural, and policyrelated issues; - To promote the professional development of students for entry and advancement in the private and public sectors as scientists, educators, administrators, or managers; - To provide students with the necessary skills for performing research, reviewing and evaluating regulatory guidelines, and writing professional documents; - 4.
+To foster an understanding and appreciation of the role of values and ethics in research, management, and institutional performance; - To strengthen the academic foundations of students seeking entry into professional schools and into doctoral programs at graduate schools; and

 To provide teachers with opportunities for advancement and to broaden and update their knowledge in order to enrich the classroom experience of their students.

-Candidates for admission must have a baccalaureate degree, preferably in a technical subject area.
-Candidates should have completed ecology and one junior/senior level (3000/4000) biology course.
-Additionally, one year of general chemistry and one course in statistics is required.
+Candidates for admission must have a baccalaureate degree, preferably in a scientific subject area.
+Candidates should have completed Ecology (BIO 2229 / BIO L229) and one junior/senior level (3000/4000) Biology course.
+Additionally, General Chemistry I, II (CHM 1142 / CHM L142, CHM 1143 / CHM L143) and Statistics (STAT 22010) are required.